E-commerce

 E-procurement

-Baskets guided by an approved buyer-side catalog: the OMS must respect authorized lists and block out-of-contract items.
+Carts guided by an approved catalogue on the buyer side: the OMS must respect the authorized lists and block off-contract references.

 Integrations: ERP, 3PL, carriers and marketplaces

-The OMS exchanges with the ERP (invoices, accounting inventory), the WMS or 3PL (shipping statuses), and carriers (labels, tracking).
-APIs must handle retries, errors, and daily reconciliation.
+The OMS interfaces with the ERP (invoices, accounting inventory), the WMS or 3PL (shipping statuses), and the carriers (labels, tracking).
+APIs must handle retry, errors and daily reconciliation.

 Status mapping